veritas153/Drops_MusicMarket/README.md

 ## Introduction

 This portfolio website is for pro and amature musicians who interested in comupter music.
-The whole concept is inspired by *Splice*; and also some websites such as *Loopmasters*, *W.A.
-Production* are references for some UI.
+The whole concept is inspired by *Splice*; and also some websites, such as *Loopmasters* or *W.A.
+Production*, are references for some UI.

 ## Elements
 This portfolio was constructed with these framework/library, and other sources might be added more.